acm-uiuc/til/_til/uiuc/hackathons.md

 Facebook group to find rides and teams.
 We'll be coordinating transportation to events and providing opportunities to form teams throughout the semester.
 Be sure to check out https://mlh.io/ for some events.
 As a freshman, just apply and see what happens.
-Purdue, Northern Illinois University, and Northwestern usually throw events in the fall that don't require much commitment.
+Purdue, Michigan, and Northwestern usually throw events in the fall that don't require much commitment.